Project Management

 OnlinePMCourses Online Project Management Video Courses to Build Your Project Career

-In this video, I answer the question, what is Expected Monetary Value, EMV?
-And we look at its use in risk management and decision theory.
-The post What is Expected Monetary Value?
-(EMV) appeared first on OnlinePMCourses.
+In this video, I answer the question, what is Feature Driven Development – an Agile methodology for developing software?
+The post What is Feature Driven Development (FDD)? appeared first on OnlinePMCourses.

 Articles Project Management